rikubrandt/ot-tehtavat/DesktopJournal/documentation/architecture.md

 - `delete_note`
 - `search_by_tag`

-NoteService object calls NoteRepository object that is responsible for performing database related queries.
+NotesService object calls NotesRepository object that is responsible for performing database related queries.

 ![Architecture](https://github.com/rikubrandt/ot-tehtavat/blob/main/DesktopJournal/documentation/pictures/architecture.png)

 ## Saving of information
-NoteRepository class is responsible for saving and retrieving the information from the sqlite database.
+NotesRepository class is responsible for saving and retrieving the information from the sqlite database.

-NoteService also has a method called export_notes that can backup the notes to a .txt file.
+NotesService also has a method called export_notes that can backup the notes to a .txt file.

 ## Main functions.